Monday, 22 July, 2013

 The bus journey from Arusha to Iringa took no fewer than fifteen hours, and it was a loud affair.

-Imagine you’re in a library reading a future bestseller – let’s call it, ‘Dragon’s Travel by Danny Parker’, you know, just to give it a title – and a man bursts through the door yelling in a language you can’t understand.
-So, you can now no longer focus on all those hilarious and gripping stories.
-Envision how frustrating that would leave you.
+Imagine you’re in a library reading a future bestseller – let’s call it, ‘Dragon’s Travel by Daniel Parker’, you know, just to give it a title – and a man bursts through the door yelling in a language you can’t understand.
+So, you can now no longer focus on all those hilarious and gripping stories – envision how frustrated that would leave you.

 Plus, the speech lasted for two hours.
 Still, it was a success as the majority of the bus bought into the product.
 I guess nobody will be dying in Tanzania this year then.